maachang/msful/README.md

 The main usage is assumed to be used for common check processing, for example, functions such as access authentication.

-To create a filter, create a file called `@ filter.js` under the target folder.
+To create a filter, create a file called `@filter.js` under the target folder.

-If it is satisfied as a filter function, that is, it is possible to perform the original call processing, it returns `rtx.next ()`.
+If it is satisfied as a filter function, that is, it is possible to perform the original call processing, it returns `rtx.next()`.

 If it is not satisfied as a filter function, if you do not want to perform the original call processing, perform error processing with `etx.error` or use the` rtx.redirect` method etc.